lorispuchol/BADASS/P2/README.md

 (cf. https://www.fs.com/blog/differences-between-router-and-switch-14729.html)

 ### Virtual Extensible LAN (VXLAN)
 A network virtualization technology consider as next-generation of VLAN.
 But not only that, it is fundamentally a different technology. definition: Virtual eXtensible Local Area Network (VXLAN) is a tunneling protocol that tunnels Ethernet (layer 2) traffic over an IP (layer 3) network.
+It allows a single physical network to be shared by multiple different organizations, or “tenants,” without any one tenant being able to see the network traffic of any other
 | VLAN | VXLAN |
 | --- | --- |
 | Layer 2 (Ethernet)| Layer 2 over Layer 3 (IP/UDP) |